Golf Tutorials

 By Spencer Lanoue

 An improperly adjusted carry bag can turn a beautiful walk on the course into a four-hour struggle, leaving your back sore and your shoulders aching.
-It’s a common problem, but one that has a simple fix.
-This guide will walk you through, step-by-step, how to dial in your double-strap bag for balanced weight and maximum comfort, letting you focus your energy on what really matters: your next shot.
+It's a common problem, but one that has a simple fix.
+This guide will walk you through, step-by-step, how to adjust your double-strap bag for balanced weight and maximum comfort, letting you focus your energy on what really matters: your next shot.

 Why a Proper Golf Bag Fit Matters More Than You Think

-Walking the course should be one of the great pleasures of golf, but a poorly fitted bag can quickly zap that enjoyment.
-When a bag hangs too low, pulls to one side, or digs into your shoulders, it’s doing more than just causing discomfort.
+Walking the course should be one of the great pleasures of golf, but a poorly fitted bag can quickly diminish that enjoyment.
+When a bag hangs too low, pulls to one side, or digs into your shoulders, it's doing more than just causing discomfort.
 It's actively draining your physical and mental stamina, which can directly impact your performance.

 The Pre-Adjustment Checklist: Don't Tune an Empty Bag